 Ophir Ilzetzki – Biography

-Ophir’s music explores various forces through instrumental, electronic, computer, performance, task and conceptual scores, where his works often research the intersection between through-composed and improvised pieces.
-His ongoing attempt is to strip forms to their bare essentials whilst still maintaining their identity.
-In recent years Ophir has been researching the application of games to musical structures, a fascination leading more often than not to another field of interest - the combination of music with dramaturgy.
+Ophir's music explores various forces through instrumental, electronic, computer, performance, task and conceptual scores, where his works often research the intersection between through-composed and improvised pieces.
+Ophir’s ongoing compositional goal is to strip forms to their bare essentials whilst still maintaining their identity.
+In recent years Ophir has been applying games to musical structures, as well as focusing on alternative avenues for scoring music - an activity often leading to the meeting of music with dramaturgy.

 Born Aug.
 1978 in Washington D.C.